 - Achieved multiple clearances of additives, polymers, and can coatings through the successful prosecution of numerous Food Contact Notifications in the U.S.

-- Audited the regulatory compliance of a client’s products for sales into food and drug packaging in the U.S. and Canada, based on a review of client’s and suppliers’ records, formulations, compliance statements
+- Audited the regulatory compliance of a client’s products for sales into food and drug packaging in the U.S. and Canada, based on a review of client’s and suppliers’ records, formulations, and compliance statements

-- Guided a major polymer producer in communications with FDA on changes in manufacture to a food contact substance, avoiding the need for a new Food Contact Notification submission
+- Guided a major polymer producer in communications with FDA on changes in manufacture to a food-contact substance, avoiding the need for a new Food Contact Notification submission

-- Counseled a major producer of a food contact polymer on its recall obligations and strategy, in the wake of a significant leak in a processing chemical during production
+- Counseled a major producer of a food-contact polymer on its recall obligations and strategy, in the wake of a significant leak in a processing chemical during production

 - Achieved FDA regulatory compliance of a color additive for cosmetic applications under Part 74 of FDA’s regulations